influxdata/telegraf/plugins/outputs/amqp/README.md

   ## described here: https://www.rabbitmq.com/plugins.html
   # auth_method = "PLAIN"
   ## Telegraf tag to use as a routing key
-  ##  ie, if this tag exists, it's value will be used as the routing key
+  ##  ie, if this tag exists, its value will be used as the routing key
   routing_tag = "host"

   ## InfluxDB retention policy